-The Axis resolved to destroy Malta and starve its people by attacking ports, cities and the Allied convoys transporting cargo to the island.
-This became known as the Siege of Malta (and Second Siege of Malta), which took place between 1940 and 1943, eventually ending in victory for the Allies.
-Throughout the campaign, many ships and plans on both sides were destroyed.
+With the intervention of the Luftwaffe in the Mediterranean, the Axis (Nazi Germany and Fascist Italy) resolved to eliminate and neutralise Malta, by starving its people and attacking, military installations, civilian targets and British convoys transporting cargo to the island.
+This became known as the Second Siege of Malta, which took place between 1940 and 1943, eventually ending in victory for the Allies in September 1943.
+Throughout the campaign, many ships and aircraft on both sides were sunk or shot down and destroyed.
 Much of this has been preserved in the archaeological record.

-One such plane was JU88, which was discovered in 2009 outside of Salina Bay and sits at a depth of 55m.
-Luftwaffe launched wave after wave of air raids using planes such as the Messerschmitt BF-109, the Junker’s dive bomber JU88 and the bomber JU88.
-However by this stage the Allies had built up their own indomitable defence system.
+One such aircraft was a Junkers Ju88, discovered in 2009 outside of Salina Bay and resting at a depth of 55m.
+The Luftwaffe launched wave after wave of air raids using aircraft such as the Messerschmitt BF109E/F fighter, the Junkers Ju87 Stuka dive bomber and the Junkers Ju88 bomber.
+During the preparation for the invasion of Sicily, known as Operation ‘Husky’, the Allies had built up their own indomitable defence system.
 Malta was now the base for 35½ squadrons consisting of over 600 modern fighters and bombers.

-The JU88 wreckage is well preserved, with a tail broken off that lies a small distance from the same site.
+The Junkers Ju88 wreckage is well-preserved, with a tail broken off that lies a small distance from the same site.
 The cockpit still retains its forward-looking machine gun.
 The wreck probably ended up in the sea after being hit by flak over its target, or shot down during a dogfight (aerial battle).

 - Maximum Depth in Metres: 55